Spikeysanju/sanju.sh/README.md

 ![ A website with the title "Sanju's internet space" and navigation links for "home", "writing", "thoughts", and "ships".](https://github.com/Spikeysanju/sanju.sh/assets/23400022/ff3120ee-281b-4607-995e-bc2e8f9edef6)

-# sanju's – personal space on the internet
+# sanju's – internet space
-hey all, welcome to my personal space on the internet. this is where i share my thoughts, ideas, and projects. feel free to look around and reach out to me if you have any questions or just want to chat. i'm always open to meeting new people and learning new things. thanks for stopping by!
+hey! this is my personal corner on the web where I share my thoughts, ideas, and projects. feel free to explore and contact me if you have any questions or just want to chat.

 ## about project
-this project is a simple personal website that i built using [astro](https://astro.build/). it's a static site generator that allows you to build modern websites. i chose astro because it's fast, flexible, and easy to use. i'm really happy with how the site turned out and i hope you like it too!
+this is a simple personal website i built using [astro](https://astro.build/), a static site generator. i chose Astro for its speed, flexibility, and ease of use. i hope you like the site!

 ## features
 - **writings**: a collection of my blog posts and articles